Some isolation and stability results for Einstein manifolds

-which implies $\abs{\weyl}\in L^1(M)$. \end{rem} In the second part of the section we will compare this result to a stability one, finding a small gap in which the manifold is stable. \begin{proof}[Proof of Theorem \ref{isolation thm intro}] Assume $(M,g)$ is not locally conformally flat, then $\abs{W}\neq 0$.
-By Theorem 1.1 of \cite{SharpSobolev}, we have for every smooth compactly supported function $v$, that
+The aim of this section is to first provide an isolation result for the Weyl functional on Ricci-flat ALE manifolds of dimension $n$.
+In the second part of the section we will compare this result to a stability one, finding a small gap in which the manifold is stable but not flat. \begin{proof}[Proof of Theorem 1.1] Assume that $\weyl\not\equiv 0$.
+We recall that on any Einstein manifold the Weyl tensor satisfies the following Bochner-Weitzenb\"{o}ck formula